ProjectNeura/LEADS/README.md

 ## LEADS Framework

-See [Read the Docs](https://leads-docs.projectneura.org) (TBC) for the documentation of how to customize and make use of the framework in your project.
+See [Read the Docs](https://leads-docs.projectneura.org) for the documentation of how to customize and make use of the framework in your project.

 ## Quick Start